-Black Humboldt operates as a community-driven, cooperative organization where the majority of those involved are not formal staff but instead community members, volunteers, and participants.
-This structure is intentional, reflecting our commitment to shared leadership, inclusion, and collective decision-making.
-Black humboldt is intentionally working with cooperative governance, community-driven participation and an open-door policy.
+Black Humboldt operates as a community-driven, social - cooperative organization.
+This structure is intentional, reflecting our commitment to shared leadership, inclusion, and collective decision-making, these are skills we are still sharpening but committed to as an organization.
+Black humboldt is intentionally working with cooperative governance, community-driven participation and an open-door policy, so please reach out if you have an idea, program, project or idea for collective/community representation, betterment and joy.

 Black Humboldt started with…